-Buying a top quality portable power generator does not give you a full guarantee that you will enjoy trouble free operation in the long term.
+Buying a top quality portable power generator does not give you a full guarantee that you will enjoy trouble-free operation in the long term.
 I speak from experience, as I own a number of small restaurants in the Caribbean where I use such generators.
-If you want your device to work optimally every time you need it for years to come, you need to provide proper maintenance.
+If you want your device to work optimally every time you need it for years to come, you need to provide proper Generator Maintenance.
 Thankfully, it is not hard to keep your generator in excellent working condition.

 Give your portable power generator a nice basic cleaning before you use it.
 Use a clean lint-free dry cloth to remove dust and dirt.
 Damp the cloth in warm water to remove more stubborn stains, if any.

 Check for any loose parts and bolts before you start operating the device.
-Pay special attention to the mounts which the engine stands on.
+Pay special attention to the mounts on which the engine stands.
 If your generator uses an electric start, you should confirm that the battery necessary for its operation is fully charged.

 You must never connect the generator to the wiring of the premises.
 Back feeding power into the system can result in serious damage, injuries and even death.